ansible/ansible/docs/docsite/rst/scenario_guides/guide_kubernetes.rst

 To use the modules, you'll need the following:

 - Run Ansible from source.
-For assistance, view `running from source <./intro_installation.html/#running-from-source>`_
+For assistance, view :ref:`from_source`.
 - `OpenShift Rest Client <https://github.com/openshift/openshift-restclient-python>`_ installed on the host that will execute the modules